lkurlandski/SSViT/README.md

 - Improve the modularity of selecting structures.
 - Improve the modularity of selecting guides.
 - Improve the calculation for the total number of steps in the lr scheduler then remove the warnings in trainer.
+- Add a real logging system with DEBUG, INFO, and WARN modes.